 It’s important to note that the MERV Rating is the “MINIMUM” initial efficiency rating.
 It’s the efficiency rating given to the air conditioner furnace filter when it is brand new and is expressed as a percentage of the total airborne particles of a certain size.
 As the new air conditioner furnace filter traps more debris, it becomes more efficient – trapping the smallest particles as time goes by.
 Eventually, every air filter will trap the tiniest particles less than 1 micron, until it becomes so dirty that air cannot get through.
 Air Filter Gages measure the building pressure behind the aging furnace filter and can let you know it’s time for a AC Furnace Air Filter.
 Our customers also benefit from our Free Reminder Service that will automatically notify you by email or phone that it’s time to check, change or replace your air conditioner furnace filters.
 Nordic Pure manufactures many different air filter media options: MERV 7, MERV 7 Plus Carbon, MERV 8, MERV 8 Plus Carbon, MERV 10, MERV 10 Plus Carbon, MERV 12, MERV 12 Plus Carbon, MERV 13, MERV 13 Plus Carbon, MERV 14, MERV 14 Plus Carbon, MERV 15 and MERV 15 Plus Carbon.

-Nordic Pure AC Furnace Air Filters are available in ½ inch air filters, 1 inch air filters, 2 inch air filters, 4 inch air filters, 5 inch air filters, and 6 inch air filters.
+Nordic Pure AC Furnace Air Filters are available in ½ inch air filters, 1 inch air filters, 2 inch air filters, 3 inch air filters, 4 inch air filters, 5 inch air filters, and 6 inch air filters.
 Custom size furnace air filters are also available.
 Please call us at 1-800-590-0339.
 For more information on What is MERV, MPR, FPR Rating, please see our FAQ’s.